The effect of the sun on the earth and her inhabitants

 Lower down, we have the 5 layers of our atmosphere.
 They are (from highest elevation to ground level);

 As mentioned above, our ozone layer helps reduce the amount of UV radiation that reaches the surface of our little blue dot.
 In 1987, the Montreal Protocol was signed.
-This international agreement was made to phase out the production of numerous ozone-depleting chemicals.
+They made this international agreement to phase out the production of many ozone-depleting chemicals.

 The Sun and a rise in temperature

 Having lived in the south of Spain since 1976, I have seen the change in the climate.
 Recently an article came out in the local newspaper SUR, stating that the average temperature at the Malaga airport has gone up by 1.3 degrees when compared to 30 years ago.

 Experts say this directly results from climate change and that more green space is needed to mitigate the effects.

 For the normal person, this might not be much, but it has alarmed scientists who predict that by the year 2050 the rise will be 2.4 degrees.
 That means that in only one century from 1943, with a temperature of 18.1 degrees, it will be 20.5 degrees in 2050.